• Skip to primary navigation

 P.F.
 Chang's Mongolian Beef Copycat Recipe

 This P.F.
-Chang's Mongolian Beef copycat recipe is made with tender strips of beef that are wok fried, then coated with a sweet and tangy garlic ginger sauce!
-The fan favorite entree is always delicious, but even better when it's homemade!
+Chang's Mongolian Beef copycat recipe is made with tender strips of wok-fried beef with a sweet and tangy garlic ginger sauce!
+The fan-favorite entree is always delicious, but even better when it's homemade!
 Truly a 'better than restaurant' quality meal the whole family will love!

 Servings: 4 people